Karlmyh/Karlmyh.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. candidate in statistics at Renmin University of China.
+I am a Ph.D. candidate in statistics at Renmin University of China, advised by Professor Hanfang Yang.
+Prior to coming to RUC, I received a Bachelor of Science in Mathematics with honor from Nanjing University in 2021.
+I grew up in Jinan, Shandong.

+I have a broad interest in general topics in machine learning with a particular interest in **statistical learning theory** and **differential privacy**. **Currently, I am actively seeking opportunities for research internships, visiting positions, or collaborations in these areas.**